Holcim, Lafarge reach binding agreement with CRH on divestments

-Cement companies Holcim HOLN.VX and Lafarge LAFP.PA said on Tuesday that they have reached a binding agreement under which Irish cement maker CRH Plc (CRH.I) will buy some of their assets for 6.5 billion euro ($7.07 billion).
+Cement companies Holcim HOLN.VX and Lafarge LAFP.PA said on Tuesday that they have reached a binding agreement under which Irish cement maker CRH Plc (CRH.I) will buy some of their assets for 6.5 billion euro (4.60 billion pounds).

 The deal, which will transform the Irish company into the world's third-biggest building materials supplier, was announced in February and includes assets in Europe, Canada, Brazil and the Philippines.